Howard Schnellenberger: University of Louisville

-Oklahoma
+University of Oklahoma

 Late in the 1994 season, Oklahoma head coach Gary Gibbs was forced to resign, but was allowed to finish out the season.
 Schnellenberger was hired to replace him on December 16, 1994.
 Repeating his bluster upon taking the Louisville job, Schnellenberger declared, "They'll write books and make movies about my time here."
 He also traveled across the state, with the stated goal of renewing the enthusiasm in what he called "Sooner Nation."
 After watching his new team for the first time in the 1994 Copper Bowl (in which Oklahoma was routed by BYU 31–6), he alienated his soon-to-be players by declaring them "out of shape, unorganized and unmotivated" and that they disgraced Oklahoma's rich football tradition.

 After a 3–0 start that had the Sooners ranked in the top 10, the season quickly came unraveled after a 38–17 loss to Colorado.
 That was the start of a stretch where the Sooners went only 2–5–1 the rest of the way, including a 2–5 record in conference play—Oklahoma's first losing record in conference play in 31 years and only the second since World War II.
 They were also defeated 12–0 by Oklahoma State—the Sooners' first loss to their in-state rival in 20 years.
 En route, the Sooners were penalized nine times per game, unusual for Schnellenberger-coached teams.
 The Sooners closed out the season with their second-straight shutout loss, 37–0 to No. 1 Nebraska, which denied the Sooners a winning record and a chance at a bowl game.

 On December 19, 1995, Schnellenberger resigned unexpectedly after one season, stating that "in recent months a climate has developed toward the program, understandably in some cases and perhaps unfairly in others, that has changed my outlook on the situation.
 A change could help improve that climate."

-To this day, Schnellenberger is not held in high regard by Sooner fans, in part because he made no secret of his lack of interest in Oklahoma's football history (his comments after the 1994 Copper Bowl notwithstanding).
+Schnellenberger has not been held in high regard by Sooner fans, in part because he made no secret of his lack of interest in Oklahoma's football history (his comments after the 1994 Copper Bowl notwithstanding).
 Soon after his arrival, he ordered the destruction of several old football files (which were actually preserved without his knowledge).
 On his statewide tour, he vowed to put together a team that would make "Sooner Nation" forget about head coaches Bud Wilkinson and Barry Switzer.

 In his only year at Oklahoma, Schnelleneberger lost by one-sided margins to both Kansas and Kansas State.
 Switzer was 16–0 during his career against the Wildcats and 14–2 against the Jayhawks.

 After leaving Oklahoma, Schnellenberger decided to try the financial world and became a bond salesman, passing the certification exam on his third try.